Friend of the Court

 The FOC office is mandated to enforce court orders regarding health care issues in two ways.
-They are:

 All domestic relation orders are required to have a provision for health care that addresses who is responsible for providing insurance for the children.
 Often, the provision states that both parties are responsible as long as insurance is available to the parent at reasonable cost through his or her place of employment, or an individual policy.
 If insurance is being carried on the children, the FOC needs to know the name and address of the insurance carrier, the group number, and date that it became effective.
 This information will be entered on the computer.
 Without this information, there is automatic enforcement where the computer generates a National Medical Support Notice (NMSN) to the employer whenever new employment information is obtained for either parent.
 The employer is then required to advise the FOC if the child is enrolled in insurance, what the insurance is, or whether insurance is available.
 The employer is further advised to automatically enroll the child for insurance if available at a reasonable cost.
 To avoid the involvement of the employer, the parents must report this information directly to the FOC as well as any changes that occur in coverage.

 Qualified Medical Child Support Orders (QMCSO)

 These are a special type of domestic relations order that requires the insurance company to communicate with both parents equally.
 Most insurance companies will only communicate with the policy holder (Subscriber) regarding what the policy will cover, what the co-pays are, who was sent the reimbursement check, or whether a claim has been processed.
 This makes it difficult for the other parent to track the insurance claim.
 By entering the QMCSO, the court is directing the insurance company to provide information to the non-subscribing parent about the children covered by the order currently being enforced by the FOC.